Lazy-Solutions/AdvancedSceneManager/docs/plugin.asm.cross-scene-references.md

 > Note that cross-scene references is experimental, and it may be possible it might never reach a stable status.
 This is due to lacking apis and workarounds that works one minute but not the other, or for one person but not the other, your milage might vary.

-Cross scene references ([install instructions here](PluginsAndSamples.md)) is one of those small things that should be supported by Unity, but just isn't.
-Fret not however, since as of ASM 1.1, that functionality is provided out-of-the-box, and may be enabled in settings.
+Cross scene references is one of those small things that should be supported by Unity, but just isn't.
+ASM provides a plugin for this and may be enabled in settings.

 > Note that cross-scene references may not be restored until after [Start()](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) and [Awake()](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) is called, [ISceneOpen](Callbacks.md) or [ICollection](Callbacks.md) is as such recommended, since they are invoked by asm after cross-scene references has been restored.